Keep Easter Weird

 Moments and Days explores the Jewish feasts and Christian calendar and will release this fall (just in time for Advent!), the lunar calendar informs the Jewish feasts, and those feasts inform the Christian holy days that followed them.
 Easter is tagged to Passover because Jesus was commemorating Passover when he was arrested, and Passover is celebrated in accordance with the cycles of the moon.
 The birth of the church takes place on Pentecost, a Jewish feast that is similarly rooted in the agricultural year, tied as it is to the lunar calendar.
 These celebrations were born in a time when empires had yet to colonize time itself: that would come a few centuries later, when holy Roman emperors deemed it expeditious to bind time to the sun rather than the moon, the better to systematize their empires with.

 Holidays tied to the lunar calendar are more organic than those tied to the solar year.
 They remind us that calendars are social constructs.
 They force us to pause and think about when, and why, we celebrate and commemorate.
 They reassert that there are rhythms more natural than the ones we have acquiesced to, that our sacred celebrations transcend communal or corporate convenience.
-Our holidays should be weird because, as the apostle Paul tells us, we are a "peculiar people" (1 Peter 2:9, KJV)
+Our holidays should be weird because, as the apostle Peter tells us, we are a "peculiar people" (1 Peter 2:9, KJV)

 TWEET THIS: Our holidays should be weird because, as the apostle Peter tells us, we are a peculiar people.